Ebook Formats Explained for Beginners

 Standard Ebook Formats

-The simplest and most common format of the lot, PDF, unfortunately, does not support interactive media, much less advanced interactive content.
+The simplest and most common format of the lot, PDF, unfortunately, scarcely supports interactive media, much less advanced interactive content.
+While it’s possible to add media, it’s generally not recommended as the file size will end up too large to easily share.
 DRM is virtually nonexistent as the only real option you have is to put a password on the file.
 Its advantage lies in its popularity.
 PDF readers are readily available for computers and mobile devices, and most e-reader devices are able to open PDF files.
 So, if you want to distribute an ebook without interactive content, free for the masses and easy to access, PDFs are the best option for you.

 The EPUB format has been updated, and the old EPUB2 is finding its way out of the scene as the EPUB3 dominates.
 At Kotobee Author, we export EPUB3 and encrypted EPUB3 files.